sardana-org/sardana-training/README.md

 advanced users.
 These materials can be found in the `developers` directory.
 Please refer to each of the directorie's README for more details on how to follow the training.

+For visualizing a certain training notebook (e.g macros.ipynb), use:
+**jupyter-nbconvert --to slides --post serve macros.ipynb**